0z0n3/Bash-Shell1/README.md

 4. Bash script to obtain ip address & server details of an asset
 5. Bash script to change file time
 6. Bash script to create login form for enter into website
+7. Bash script to adding files into one